Cupertino South | 07/30/2018-08/10/2018

 Craig Kabert, Site Administrator

-Craig Kabert is very much looking forward to his new role as the Site Administrator for the Los Altos and Cupertino locations.
+Craig Kabert is very much looking forward to his new role as the Site Administrator at the Bethel Lutheran location.
 During the school year, he teaches and is attending San Francisco State University to obtain his Special Education Credential.
 Craig has been teaching and working in public, private and charter schools for the past eight school years.
 He plans on using this experience to help make camp an inspiring and fun experience for his campers and staff.

 Kristina Becker, Writing Ranger